Photo credit: Tall & Small Photography

 LIBER maintains an active concert schedule, performing extensively throughout the United States and abroad at many of the major European music festivals.
 Past European performances include the Tage Alter Musik Regensburg (Germany), York Early Music Festival (England), Galway Early Music Festival (Ireland), Festival van Vlaanderen (Belgium), Latvia's International Festival of Early Music, Viljandi Early Music Festival (Estonia), La Caixa Forum (Spain), and Rencontres de Musique Médiévale du Thoronet (France).
 In the U.S. the ensemble has been heard at the Madison and Amherst Early Music Festivals, Phoenix Early Music society, Cambridge Society for Early Music, San Francisco Early Music Society, Seattle Early Music Guild International Series, San Diego Early Music Society International Series, Milwaukee’s Early Music Now, and Early Music Columbus, among other engagements.

 LIBER is committed to arts education and offers outreach programs for schools, colleges, and community groups.
-Mr. Hudson was formerly a middle school music teacher and is currently finishing his doctorate in Early Music Performance.
+Dr. Hudson holds a B.S. in Music Education, formerly taught middle school music, and is currently teaching voice and diction at Illinois Wesleyan University.